vm10k/SFA-Multiplayer/README.md

 ---

-Copyright 2026 SFA Multiplayer.
-All rights reserved.
+Copyright 2026 Fan Project.
+Server Alpha v1.0.
+All trademarks belong to their respective owners.